Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Sensor Model and Design Framework

 \subsubsection{Permanent magnet nearby}

 In MAGPIE, another permanent magnet can be nearby when the gripper is closed.
-Although this could be tried to shield or compensate by knowing the gripper finger current distance, our computational framework allows us to design sensing mechanisms that do not affect the measurements more than the desired level at most.
+Instead of shielding or compensating for this interference, our computational framework allows us to design sensing mechanisms that do not affect the measurements more than the desired level at most.